temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 - [How to spawn a Workflow Execution in PHP](/docs/php/workflows/#starting-workflows)
 - [How to spawn a Workflow Execution in TypeScript](/docs/typescript/workflows#how-to-start-and-cancel-workflows)

-Each Temporal Workflow Execution has exclusive access to its local state, executes concurrently to all other Workflow Executions, and communicates with other Workflow Executions via [Signals](/docs/concepts/what-is-a-signal) and the environment via [Activities](/docs/concepts/what-is-an-activity).
+Each Temporal Workflow Execution has exclusive access to its local state.
+It executes concurrently to all other Workflow Executions, and communicates with other Workflow Executions through [Signals](/docs/concepts/what-is-a-signal) and the environment through [Activities](/docs/concepts/what-is-an-activity).
 While a single Workflow Execution has limits on size and throughput, a Temporal Application can consist of millions to billions of Workflow Executions.

 **Durability**

 Durability is the absence of an imposed time limit.
-A Workflow Execution is durable because it executes a Temporal Workflow Definition, also called a Temporal Workflow Function, your application code, effectively once and to completion—whether your code executes for seconds or years.
+A Workflow Execution is durable because it executes a Temporal Workflow Definition (also called a Temporal Workflow Function), your application code, effectively once and to completion—whether your code executes for seconds or years.

 **Reliability**